bparees/trianglemtb/README.md

 ## Caveats
-For trails with multiple parts, e.g. cnf and san lee, you must say the full name of trail, e.g. "cnf school", you cannot just say "cnf".
+For trails with multiple parts, e.g. cnf and san lee, you must say the full name of the trail, e.g. "cnf school", you cannot just say "cnf".
 ("cnf school", "carolina north school", and "carolina north forest school" will all resolve, however).